Gheo-Tech/blog/_posts/2022-12-25-rust-docker-images.md

 > If you are hunting a random bug, you might actually need debug symbols.
 This is however not something that you should do in production.
 It’s best to perform testing and debugging on your local machine, using tools and binaries optimized for this purpose.
 {: .prompt-warning }

 If you are serious about rust, you should read more about [rustc](https://doc.rust-lang.org/rustc/what-is-rustc.html).
 If you don't, you will end up like Rick: either desperately running from a crab that is too big or desperately running after a crab that is too small.
-Rust gives you a choise.
+Rust gives you a choice.
 Use it wisely!

-# building a docker image
+# Building a Docker Image

-Now that you have a small binary that is statically, you can just use `from scratch` as your base docker image and you will get a very small image.
-This is how your docker file can look if you like to compile on the host:
+Now that you have a small binary that is statically linked, you can just use `from scratch` as your base, in order to create a docker image without overhead.
+This is how your docker file can look, if you like to compile on the host:

 ```Dockerfile
 from scratch